rails/rails/actioncable/README.md

 to take over control of connections from the application server.
 Action Cable then manages connections internally, in a multithreaded manner, regardless of whether the application server is multi-threaded or not.
-So Action Cable works with all the popular application servers -- Unicorn, Puma and Passenger.
+So Action Cable works with all the popular application servers -- Unicorn, Puma, and Passenger.

-Action Cable does not work with WEBrick, because WEBrick does not support the Rack socket hijacking API.
+Action Cable does not work with WEBrick because WEBrick does not support the Rack socket hijacking API.

 ## Frontend assets